The Trial of Tony Blair: Synopsis

 To compound Blair's problems, the International Criminal Court is looking to bring war crimes charges against British and US leaders in relation to the war.
-Now that Blair is no longer Prime Minister, he no longer has diplomatic immunity from prosecution, and since George W. Bush cannot be prosecuted because the US is not an ICC signatory, Blair would become the main defendant of any such trial.
+Now that Blair is no longer prime minister, he no longer has diplomatic immunity from prosecution, and since George W. Bush cannot be prosecuted because the US is not an ICC signatory, Blair would become the main defendant of any such trial.
 Brown is initially uncertain of what to do, but his hand is ultimately forced when he is informed that several Labour MPs have threatened to defect to the Liberal Democrats – thereby eliminating Labour's razor-thin majority – if he fails to act.

 The United Nations Security Council votes on the decision to bring Blair to court.
 Ordinarily, this would not have been an issue as the United Kingdom, a permanent member of the Security Council, would have been able to veto the resolution.
-Unfortunately for Blair, Brown's assistant orders the UK's Security Council representative to be absent when the resolution is voted on.
+Unfortunately for Blair, Brown's assistant orders the UK's Security Council representative to be absent when the resolution is voted on (as explicitly voting either way would have been damaging).
 The resolution passes, with all other Security Council members – including the United States – voting in favour.

 Under the stress of events, Blair suffers a recurrence of heart problems, but everybody believes this is play-acting.
 Whilst visiting Blair in hospital, Brown informs Blair that he could not risk him touring the globe, causing further chaos.
 Whilst Brown states that voters want honesty rather than charisma, Blair retorts that instead they got Brown.
 The programme ends with Blair being flown to his trial in The Hague.